WHEN SHOULD I APPLY?

 - Developing improved models of normal and malignant blood cell development

 - Building the skull – normal and abnormal development

 - Therapeutic opportunities emerging from studies of immune checkpoints

 - Design of advanced haematopoietic stem cell and T cell therapies

 - Non-invasive cardiac metabolism assessment using ultra-high field (7T) MR Spectroscopy

 - Understanding how glucagon-like peptide-1 (GLP1) and gastric inhibitory polypeptide (GIP) receptors contribute to metabolism in complex tissues

-- Applications of multi-omics and AI to better understand T cell immunity and antigen-specificity
+- Applications of multi-omics and AI to decode T cell recognition code in time and space

-- Tyler Group - Development and Application of Novel Magnetic Resonance Imaging Approaches for the Assessment of Multi-System Disease (Funding available)
+- Development and Application of Hyperpolarized Magnetic Resonance Imaging in the Study of the Diseased Heart

-- Chapman Group - Homologous recombination in genome maintenance and cancer prevention (Funding available)
+- Homologous recombination in genome maintenance and cancer prevention

 - How to apply